nathan-a-king/website/content/posts/mcp-isnt-dead.md

 Every other MCP client loses access to those tools.
 The pattern becomes Anthropic-specific instead of ecosystem-wide and interoperability disappears.
 Tools built for this agent can't be used by other agents.
 Tools built for other agents can't be imported here.
 The open specification gets replaced by a proprietary one, and third-party development would grind to a halt.

 The pattern doesn't just break.
 It becomes a walled garden.
 The pattern only works because MCP exists.
-Agents didn’t outgrow the protocol, they finally showed us the full potential of MCP.
+Agents didn't outgrow the protocol, they finally showed us the full potential of MCP.

+---

+## References

+Jones, Adam, and Conor Kelly.
+"Code Execution with MCP: Building More Efficient Agents."
+Anthropic.
+November 4, 2025. https://www.anthropic.com/engineering/code-execution-with-mcp.